truenas/middleware/src/middlewared/middlewared/apidocs/templates/websocket/events.md

         }
     }

-The event above was generated when a jail was stopped and a job for stopping the jail started.
+The event above was generated when a chart release was re-deployed and a job for re-deploying the chart release started.
 The event response shows that system has registered the job and the job is waiting to be executed.

 ### Websocket Client Unsubscription